RobiyaOripova/RobiyaOripova/README.md

  📫 How to reach me robiyaoripova1997@mail.ru

-I am studying at the faculty of computer engineering at canakkale onsekiz mart university.
+I am studying at the faculty of computer engineering at Canakkale Onsekiz Mart university.
 I am in my final year.
 I like to make a website.
 I have worked on a few projects